snowdriftcoop/snowdrift/README.md

 ### Installing System Dependencies

 Installing Postgres and stack depends heavily on your operating system.
-Consult their documentation listed above, and feel free to come ask us questions on IRC.
+Consult their documentation listed above, or read further instructions in [Guide.md].

 ### Building the Project